vmware/vic-product/docs/user_doc/vic_cloud_admin/overview_of_vic_cloudadmin.md

-# Overview of vSphere Integrated Containers For Cloud Administrators  #
+# Overview of Configure and Manage vSphere Integrated Containers  #

 vSphere Integrated Containers integrates of all the packaging and runtime benefits of containers with the enterprise capabilities of a vSphere environment.
 As a DevOps admin, you use vSphere Integrated Containers Registry to manage container images and you use vSphere Integrated Containers Management Portal to deploy and managing container-based applications.